Argus 20-legged robot achieves all-direction motion

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Domestic robotics research supports efforts to maintain technological leadership in critical equipment manufacturing.
+Domestic robotics research supports U.S. leadership in advanced manufacturing technologies.

 Institutional View